azurenoops/terraform-overlays-baseline/docs/best-practices/key-concepts.md

 ## Provider, provisioner, etc

-Providers, provisioners, and a few other terms are described very well in the official documentation and there is no point to repeat it here.
+Providers, provisioners, and a few other terms are described very well in the official documentation.
+Azure NoOPs uses the [AzureRM](https://registry.terraform.io/providers/hashicorp/azurerm/latest).

 ## Putting it all together